tilmanrassy/emacs-dir-treeview/README.md

 Most of the menu items should be self-explanatory.

-The `Open with...` item opens a submenu with external prograns or Lisp functions to open the file.
+The `Open with...` item opens a submenu with external programs or Lisp functions to open the file.

 The `Open Terminal` item opens a shell in terminal program at the corresponding directory.